ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 This warning flag does not have a performance impact.
 However, sometimes a fallthrough *is* intentional.
 This flag requires developers annotate those (rare) cases in the source code where a fallthrough *is* intentional, to suppress the warning.
 Obviously, this annotation should *only* be used when it is intentional.
 C++17 (or later) code should simply use the attribute `[[fallthrough]]` as it is standard (remember to add `;` after it).

 The C17 standard[^C2017] does not provide a mechanism to mark intentional fallthroughs.
 Different tools support different mechanisms for marking one, including attributes and comments in various forms[^Shafik15].
-A portable way to mark one, used by the Linux kernel version 5.10 and later, is to define a keyword-like macro named `fallthrough` to mark an intentional fallthrough that adjusts to the relevant tool (e.g., compiler) mechanism:
+A portable way to mark one is to define a function-like macro named `fallthrough()` to mark an intentional fallthrough that adjusts to the relevant tool (e.g., compiler) mechanism:

 ~~~c
 #if __has_attribute(__fallthrough__)